 Analog mode works well with long cable runs and piping that through an ADS1115 lets you communicate with three soil sensors over I2C if you are low on ports.
-Up to four of those $1 ADC could be hung off the same bus – though I’ve learned the hard way not to put too many sensors on one logger because it risks more data loss if you have a point failure due to battery leaks, critters, or vandalism.
+And up to four of those $1 ADC could be hung off the same bus – though I’ve learned the hard way not to put too many sensors on one logger because it risks more data loss if you have a point failure due to battery leaks, critters, or vandalism.
 It only takes a couple of hours to build another logger for each set anyway.

 These things are cheap enough that I’ve started noodling around with them for other tasks like measuring water level.
-With a water/air dielectric difference of about 80:1 even unmodified soil probes do that job well if you put in a little time for the calibration.
-When powered at 3.3v, the default config outputs a range of ~2.8v dry to 1.5v fully submerged in water.
-So an Arduino’s ADC gives you decent resolution over the probes 10cm length.
-And since the TL555 doesn’t draw much more than 5mA, you can supply it from a digital I/O pin to save power – provided you remove the C5&C6 and give the sensor a couple of seconds to charge the output capacitor after power on.
-Adding 100Ω in series to throttle the C1 inrush still leaves you with ~1.2v air/water delta.
+With a water/air dielectric difference of about 80:1 even unmodified soil probes do that job well if you put in a little calibration time.
+When powered at 3.3v, the default config outputs a range of ~3.0v dry to 1.5v fully submerged in water.
+So Arduino’s 10-bit ADC gives you decent resolution over the probes 10cm length.
+And since the TL555 doesn’t draw more than 5mA (after settling), you can supply it from a digital I/O pin to save power – provided give the sensor a couple of seconds to charge the output capacitor after power on.
+Adding 120-150Ω in series to throttle capacitor inrush still leaves you with ~1.2v air/water delta.
 The sensors I tested stabilize at power on after ~1 second but take more than 35 seconds to ‘discharge’ down if you suddenly move the probe from air to water – this behavior indicates the boards are missing the R4 ground connection.
 (Note: After checking batches from MANY different suppliers I’ve now started adding a 1Meg ohm resistor across the output of any sensors that output ~95% of their supply voltage in ‘free air’.
 Sensors with the 1meg already connected the way it’s supposed to be on the board usually output ~85% of their supply voltage with the sensor in air & about 35% of their supply when completely submerged in water.)